 Continuing Studies Academic Warning

-A student enrolled in Whitworth Continuing Studies courses may be placed on academic warning at the end of any 12-week period of an accelerated-format sequence during which s/he is registered for six or more credits (whether or not those credits are completed) and during which sequence the student had a term GPA below 2.0 and a cumulative GPA of 2.0 or above.
+A student enrolled in Whitworth continuing studies courses may be placed on academic warning at the end of any 12-week period of an accelerated-format sequence during which s/he is registered for six or more credits (whether or not those credits are completed) and during which sequence the student had a term GPA below 2.0 and a cumulative GPA of 2.0 or above.

 Continuing Studies Academic Probation

 If a student fails his or her first course at Whitworth University, s/he will be put on academic probation.
 A student is placed on academic probation at the end of any 12-week period of an accelerated-format sequence during which s/he earned a term GPA below 2.0 and 1) s/he was on academic warning within the previous 12 months, or 2) s/he has a cumulative GPA lower than 2.0.
-During this 12-week period, the student must have been registered for six or more credits (whether or not those credits are completed).
+During this 12-week period, the student must have been registered for six or more credits (whether or not those credits were completed).
 A student who is on probation may not register for more than three courses, or nine semester credits, in the subsequent accelerated-format term.
 Students remain on probation until their cumulative GPA reaches the minimum 2.0 standard.

-Exception: If a student previously attended Whitworth and has a cumulative GPA below 2.0 upon re-admission through continuing studies, the academic advisor may make an exception to the academic probation policy.
+Exception: If a student previously attended Whitworth and has a cumulative GPA below 2.0 upon readmission through continuing studies, the academic advisor may make an exception to the academic probation policy.